bobericksonjr89/drop-down-project/README.md

 # drop-down

-Installs styling and javascript for a drop-down menu that's opened via a click.
+Installs styling and javascript for a drop-down menu opened via click.

 ## Install